 - Agreements for assignment of VA personnel to work at UMB.
 Sometimes known as "reverse JPAs", these agreements allow UMB to pay the VA for personnel hired by the VA but temporarily assigned to work for a UMB project.

 IPA/JPA Form for VA/BREF.
 Other agencies sometimes use a different form that they will provide to you.

-For JPAs for UMB employees working on a BREF award, or for IPAs with federal locations other than the Baltimore VA Medical Center: Use routine procedures for non-S2S (system-to-system) proposals, described below.
-Proposal Development Guide: Non-S2S Proposals
+For JPAs for UMB employees working on a BREF award, or for IPAs with federal locations other than the Baltimore VA Medical Center: Use routine procedures for non-S2S (system-to-system) proposals and the Kuali Research details at the bottom of this page.